 The Ash Woman or Eschenfrau is an exception.
 She's one spirit you don't want to meet.
 Residing in ash trees or thickets, she has a nasty temper and low moral standards.
 She does not like people and those who cross her, inadvertently or not, can end up with an illness, confusion curse or other unpleasant infliction.

-If harm comes to her tree or grove, even a broken twig, she causes serious illness to the malefactor.
-She is not helpful to humans in any way.
+Eschenfrau has greedy gnarled hands.
+She's adept at picking pockets, and steals or hides personal items of those resting under her tree.
+If harm comes to tree or grove, even a broken twig, she causes serious illness to the malefactor.
+She isn't helpful to humans in any way.

-To appease her bad temper and curb her thieving ways, elders of the community spread wood ashes on her tree roots and make offerings in spring.
-The rituals might be done on Ash Wednesday.
+To appease her temper and curb her thieviery, elders of the community spread wood ashes on her tree roots and make offerings in spring, perhaps Ash Wednesday.
+In Christian tradition Ash Wednesday is first day of Lent, preceded by Fat Tuesday or Mardi Gras (Shrove Tuesday).

 For pagans and other non-Christians, anytime is a good time to honor the Eschenfrau.
 Wood ash contains potassium, phosphorus, lime and magnesium which benefit the soil and nurture the tree.
 Although Eschenfrau dislikes people she looks more kindly upon those who bring her this gift.